Form: A trailing, clump-forming, succulent.

 Origin: South Africa.

 USDA hardiness zones: 9-11.
 Hardy to 18°F.

 Drought tolerant: Yes.

-Sun: Full sun to afternoon shade in temperatures over 90°F.
+Sun: Full sun, except afternoon shade is needed in temperatures over 90°F.

-if soil is very dry.
-Prone to root rot if overwatered.
+is very dry.
+It is prone to root rot if overwatered.

 Soil: Very well drained, dry, pH 6.1-7.8 (slightly acidic to slightly alkaline).

 First Year Care: Water up to several times a week to establish a strong root system,